 *For those who passed the Comprehensive Clinical Science Exam (CCSE)

 Applicants from Canada must follow virtually the same admissions process and meet the same admissions requirements as applicants from the United States.
 However, while Canadian applicants are not required to submit MCAT scores, it is still strongly recommended.
+If you have taken the MCAT, all attempts are required to be reported.

 Canadian graduates of UMHS have been extremely successful, and they can be found practicing medicine in interesting specialties throughout the U.S. and Canada.
 Learn more about their time at UMHS and their current careers.